 A variety of sales jobs are paid primarily through commissions.
 Commissioned-based pay arrangements are frequently the cause of minimum wage and overtime pay problems.
 Employers may only pay commissions to employees when a sale is made, which can result in employees not receiving minimum wages for each pay period.

 The employer may fail to pay the overtime premium of “time-and-a-half” to commissioned employees, which is only permitted where (1) the employer is a retail or service establishment, (2) the employee’s regular rate of pay is one and one-half times the minimum wage for every hour worked in a workweek, and (3) more than half the employee’s total earnings in a representative period consist of commissions.
 All too often, we see careless or greedy employers which have implemented policies of refusing to pay commissioned employees overtime.
 Such policies frequently run afoul of these strict rules, entitling affected employees to compensation.

 Many employers believe that they can work their employees to death without extra pay by simply placing the employee on a salary.
 Fortunately for these overworked folks, salaried employees are protected under federal and state wage and hour law.
 For instance, while various overtime exemptions are available to employers by paying employees with a salary, salaried employees are often still entitled to overtime pay.
-If you have a question as to whether your employer is permitted to refuse to pay you overtime by paying you a salary, contact the fair pay and overtime lawyers at Tittle & Perlmuter.
+If you have a question as to whether your employer is permitted to refuse to pay you by paying you a salary, contact the lost wages attorneys in Cleveland.